 Fresh fruits are required to be checked for conformity with EU marketing standards for quality and labeling.
 A conformity certificate is required for all fresh produce shipments destined for the fresh market.
 Importers can obtain these certificates at the point of import.

 Marketing standards also contains provisions for labeling of fresh produce.
-Labeling has to be in a language easily understood by consumers, as a general rules this is the official language of the Member State where the produce will be sold.
+Labeling has to be in a language easily understood by consumers, as a general rule this is the official language of the Member State where the produce will be sold.

 Each carton of produce must be marked with the following information: